sparrowml/soil-sampling/README.md

 - `polygon`: A 2-dimensional longitude, latitude polygon array
 - `nPoints` (optional): The number of points to sample.
 Defaults to `10`.
 - `includeElevation` (optional): Whether to include elevation as one of the columns to cluster on.
 Defaults to `false`.
+- `pointDataShapefile` (optional): A URL to a Shapefile archive with point data to include in clustering.
+(See example Shapefile archive [here](https://sparrowcomputing.s3.amazonaws.com/soil-sampling-test.zip)).
+Note: either `includeElevation` must be set to `true` or `pointDataShapefile` must be included.
+It's fine to include both, but a maximum of 3 columns will be used for clustering.

 ### Response